ahhreggi/scheduler/README.md

 ## 📚 Introduction

 <b>[Interview Scheduler](https://happy-hodgkin-6bbd5a.netlify.app/)</b> is a full-stack, single-page React application that allows users to book and cancel interviews.
+[WebSockets](https://javascript.info/websocket) are used to enable continuous data exchange between all concurrent clients and the server, allowing users to see schedule changes made by other users in real-time without reload.

 ## ⚛️ Tech Usages